Improved Smoothed Analysis of Multiobjective Optimization: Introduction

-One can easily verify that the problem defined by~$\S$, $V^1$, and~$V^2$ and the problem defined by~$\S'$, $W^1$, and~$W^2$ are equivalent and have the same number of Pareto-optimal solutions.
-The latter problem is linear and hence we can apply the result by Beier et al.~\cite{BeierRV07}, which yields that the smoothed number of Pareto-optimal solutions is bounded by~$O(m_1^2\phi)$.
-This shows in particular that the smoothed number of Pareto-optimal solutions is polynomially bounded in the number of monomials and the density parameter for every polynomial objective function~$V^1$.
+The problem defined by~$\S$, $V^1$, and~$V^2$ and the problem defined by~$\S'$, $W^1$, and~$W^2$ are equivalent and have the same number of Pareto-optimal solutions.
+The latter problem is linear and hence we can apply the result by Beier et al.~\cite{BeierRV07}, which yields that the smoothed number of Pareto-optimal solutions is bounded by $\poly(\K) \cdot O(m_1^2 \phi)$.
+This shows in particular that the smoothed number of Pareto-optimal solutions is polynomially bounded in the number of monomials, the maximum integer in the monomials' ranges, and the density parameter for every polynomial objective function~$V^1$.